pyth04/ML-Specialization-Coursework-Notes/notes/Part I - Supervised Machine Learning Regression and Classification.md

   > - You have the computational resources to train large neural networks.
   > - You can leverage large labeled datasets for supervised training, or significant amounts of data for unsupervised learning.

-Remember, the choice between these approaches depends not only on the nature of the problem and data but also on the available computational resources and the required transparency of the model's decisions.
+The choice between these approaches depends not only on the nature of the problem and data but also on the available computational resources and the required transparency of the model's decisions.

 ---